-Current Fishery
+Current Fishery (Closed)

-- Recreational and commercial fishing for American shad is prohibited in the Hudson River and the Marine District of New York and any American shad should be immediately released back into the water if they are caught incidentally
+- Recreational and commercial fishing for American shad is prohibited in the Hudson River and the Marine District of New York and any American shad should be immediately released back into the water if they are caught incidentally.

 - Consult the freshwater fishing regulations for recreational fishing within inland waters and the Delaware River.